Go Back Email Link

 1. I recommend tasting your apricot jam before making this recipe.
 Some apricot jams can be slightly tart (and you may want to add more sugar), others may be super sweet (and you can add a little less).

 2. Be sure to keep the glaze warm while glazing.
-When it cools, it can be more difficult to spread and doesn't have as much of a pretty and professional-looking finish.
+When it cools, it can be more difficult to spread and doesn't have as much of a smooth and professional-looking finish.

 3. Apricot glaze can be stored in the fridge in a glass jar indefinitely and reheated for later use.